-In just over a month from the announcement of the Obama administration’s 9-month long policy review on Burma, the U.S. assistant secretary of state for East Asian and Pacific Affairs and his deputy will pay a two-day visit to the military-ruled country from November 3 to 4.
+In just over a month from the announcement of the Obama administration’s nine-month long policy review on Burma (Myanmar), the U.S. assistant secretary of state for East Asian and Pacific Affairs and his deputy will pay a two-day visit to the military-ruled Myanmar from November 3 to 4.

 The good news is that Suu Kyi, the opposition leader, welcomes engagement for the fact that it is designed to be inclusive of the State Peace and Development Council, the National League for Democracy, and the ethnic minorities.

-As the first high-level talks is set to begin, the U.S. government and other international players need to understand the historical nature of conflicts in this ethnically diverse nation where there are “135 races” as per the government statistics, which is primarily based on dialectical variations.
+As the first high-level talk is set to begin, the U.S. government and other international players need to understand the historical nature of conflicts in this ethnically diverse nation where there are “135 races” per the government data, which is primarily based on dialectical variations.